-Today I am going to share with you one of my first DIY home projects that I did when we are newly married and money was tight.
+I am sharing one of my first DIY home projects that I did when we are newly married.
+Ya know how it can be when you are first married and money is tight.
 In the small town of Little Falls, Minnesota each September they have this wonderful Craft Fair that literally fills the downtown streets with vendor booths and more people then you can count.
 It was like the kick off to the fall season there and was a highly anticipated event for us.

 Oddly I only have one picture from all the years of going.
 It is from the year that we made and sold homemade caramel corn and caramel apples to the vendors the night before the event started.
 We did sell everything, how much money we made I don’t remember, but I am sure Tad does.
 We had a great time making everything together and then selling it.

 Year after year we would go to the craft fair and we bought nothing.
 Mostly because our budget was too tight for a spending spree and I was bad at saving money.
 Anyways, One year there was this beautiful white pumpkin sign that was at a booth and I loved it.
 It had a price tag of somewhere around $100, which was not doable for us at the time.

 So I came home empty handed but determined to make my own version of the white pumpkin sign.
 I headed to Menards a few days later and found a piece of plywood in their discount scrap section grabbed my paint, a sharpie and a pencil and got to work.